colbyfayock/cloudinary-ai-travel-workshop/lessons/06 - Removing Backgrounds from Images.md

 # 06 - Removing Backgrounds & Stylizing Images

+When showing our photos, we want to maintain consistency and visual appeal.
+If our images are coming from different locations, we may not be able to do that so easily.

+Cloudinary gives us a Photoshop-like API where we can easily do things like remove the background and add other stylized effects, to trasnform our images exactly how we'd like.

 ## 01 - Removing Backgrounds

 Cloudinary makes it easy to remove backgrounds using the Cloudinary AI Background Removal Add-On.